ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 - After the reboot login using the password you created for that account.
 (Mine was password1) and windows 11 is good to good on your Virtual Box.

 - Now we need to create a second Windows11 and name it Windows11-2.
-So just repeat the same steps above
+So just repeat the same steps above(Also make User will be cyberman2)

 Now back to Windows Server 2025 to create a Network between Windows 11 & Windows11-2 and Windows Server 2025